 In general, you may redistribute MiKTeX, with or without modification, for profit or not, according to the usual free software tenets.
 Here are some general guidelines for doing this:

 If you make any changes to the MiKTeX distribution or any package it contains, besides complying with any licensing requirements, you must prominently mention such changes in your modified distribution so that users do not take your work for mine, and know to contact you, not me, in case of questions or problems.
 A new top-level README.yourwork file is a good place to describe the general situation.

-Especially (but not necessarily) if changes or additions are made, I recommend a clearly different title, such as “Your work, based on MiKTeX x.y.zzzz (with updates)”, where x.y.zzzz is the version of MiKTeX you are publishing.
-This credits both our work and mine.
+Especially (but not necessarily) if changes or additions are made, I recommend a clearly different title, such as “Your work, based on MiKTeX x.y.zzzz”, where x.y.zzzz is the version of MiKTeX you are using.
+This credits both my work and yours.

-You absolutely may not place your own copyright on the entire distribution, since it is not your work (as stated above, MiKTeX is not created by any single person or entity).
+You absolutely may not place your own copyright on_ th_e entire distribution, since it is not your work.
 Statements such as “all rights reserved” and “may not be reproduced” are especially reprehensible, since they are antithetical to the free software principles under which MiKTeX is produced.

 You may use any cover or media label designs that you wish.
 Such packaging and marketing details are not covered by any MiKTeX license.